 Having efficient meetings

-Drawn-out video meetings where people talk over each other or are inaudible or don’t see what you’re seeing?
-Been there.
-A few things I’ve learned:
+Drawn-out video meetings where people talk over each other or are inaudible or don’t see what you’re seeing are inevitable at times.
+A few tips to make everything go smoothly:

 If you’re using new tech (like video meetings or conference calls, or even new headphones), test it out ahead of time if you can.
 Fumbling for how to unmute yourself or share your screen can be stressful.